Killing Me Softly (film): Release

 Killing Me Softly was released on June 21, 2002, in the UK.
 MGM initially planned a 2002 wide release in the US, but this was cancelled in favor of a direct-to-DVD launch on March 25, 2003.
 Variety later characterized the film's international release as "a painful failure".
 On August 13, 2013, Shout!
 Factory released Killing Me Softly on Blu-ray along with The Hot Spot as part of a double feature.

 Reception

 On Rotten Tomatoes the film has an approval rating of 0% based on 22 reviews, with an average rating of 3.39/10.
 The site's consensus is: "Respected director Chen Kaige's first English-language film is a spectacularly misguided erotic thriller, with ludicrous plot twists and cringe-worthy dialogue".
-In 2009, the site also rated it #12 on the countdown of the worst films over the last 10 years.
+In 2009, the site also rated it #12 worst films over the last 10 years.

-David Rooney of Variety called it "A turgid erotic thriller that plays like Zalman King-meets-vintage Brian De Palma without the latter's wit or style."
-Empire magazine called it "the funniest movie of the year so far".
+David Rooney of Variety called it: "A turgid erotic thriller that plays like Zalman King-meets-vintage Brian De Palma without the latter's wit or style".
+Empire called it "the funniest movie of the year so far".